Catholic Mom Life

 Ok, I know what you’re thinking.
 Get real, lady!
 Right?

-I am a work at home mom of three small children, all under three years old and one of them has special needs.
+I am a work at home mom of three small children, all under 5 years old.

 My toddlers are learning what it means to have structure.
 We are very busy and work hard.
 What works well for my children are routines and having consistency in their days.